2025 Graduate Program Applications are Now Open

 • Second field: at least four courses

-• Methods Requirement (EXCEPT for Political Theory major field):
+• Methods Requirement (SEE ADDITIONAL INFORMATION BELOW; Political Theory excepted):

 • Foreign Language Requirement